-Vandalism or damage to property greater than Elementary Middle \$500 MINIMUM MAXIMUM MINIMUM MAXIMUM

-Level 3.12 1 st Violation Short Term Out-of- School Suspension for five (5) days Short Term Out- of- School Suspension for seven (7) days Requires a Disciplinary Hearing.
+Vandalism or damage to property greater than Elementa ry Middle \$500 MINIMUM MAXIMUM ΜΙΝΙΜUΜ MAXIMUM Level3.12 1 st Violation Short Term Out-of- School Suspension for five (5) days School Suspension for seven (7) days Requires a Disciplinary Hearing.
 Expulsion for 6 weeks (about 1 and a half months) and referral to the alternative school.
 Requires a Disciplinary Hearing.
 Expulsion for 9 weeks (about 2 months) and referral to the alternative school.
-2 nd Violation Short Term Out-of- School Suspension for seven (7) days Short Term Out- of- School Suspension for nine (9) days Requires a Disciplinary Hearing.
+2 nd Violation Short Term Out-of- School Suspension for seven (7) days School Suspension for nine (9) days Requires a Disciplinary Hearing.
 Expulsion for 9 weeks (about 2 months) and referral to the alternative school.
 Requires a Disciplinary Hearing.
 Expulsion for 18 weeks (about 4 months) and referral to the alternative school.
-3 rd Violation Short Term Out-of-Scho (10) days Short Term Out-of-School Suspension for ten (10) days Requires a Disciplinary Hearing.
+3 rd Violation Requires a Disciplinary Hearing.
 Expulsion for 18 weeks (about 4 months) and referral to the alternative school.
-Combination of local interventions, supports, and d isciplinary response n nay be appropriate.
+Requires a Disciplinary Hearing.
+Expulsion for 18 weeks (about 4 months) and referral to the alternative school.